llj0824/automatic-professional-copyedited-youtube-transcripts-chrome-extension/readme.md

 0. [very low priority] add slider for segment duration

 ### Bugs
+0. [top] processed transcript not being saved, or atleast it's not being saved.
+Even switching toggling b/w raw and processed will erase processed transcripts.
 1. if no processed transcripts sets segments to 0, even when there is a raw transcript for that page.
 2. loading saved processed transcripts still not working